AshenPheonix/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website only checks for screen size once, and is calculated by the server as a best guess given certain headers by the call by the device, where as a responsive website constantly checks and resizes itself as need be.

 2. Describe what it means to be mobile first vs desktop first.

+    Design for the mobile, and make breakpoints for desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It edits the size of the rem by a 62.5%

 4. How would you describe preprocessing to someone new to CSS?

+    A preprocessor takes modified CSS and turns it into CSS.
+It is best used to handle sites you will be updating for long periods of time.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Variables and mixins are my favorite concept, I don't think anything is giving me trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.